aryanchauhan007/JALAM-WEBSITE/README.md

 Creating a website for spreading awarenesss amongst the public.

-JALAM: community aims to create a community to help in water conservation and sanitation Promoting traditional methods and practices worldwide which are cheap and easy to establish with low cost.
+JALAM: community aims to create a community to help in water conservation and sanitation.

+Promoting traditional methods and practices worldwide which are cheap and easy to establish with low cost.

 Mentioning all the UN related content, events, conferences helding all over the world.